 Both partners in a relationship must feel supported in the effort of developing themselves.
 The very essence of coming together should be the common belief that two are better than one, and thus should enable you reach places that you would not have made it on your own.
 None of you should feel like you’re being hindered from pursuing and developing your hobbies, skills or talents.
 The remedy here is to offer support both for shared and individual goals.
 Point out the talents and strong areas in each other and work towards developing them.

 The good news is that an unhealthy relationship can be amended.
 The secret lies in commitment and working together to ensure that your union brings out the best in both of you.
 Speak openly of your concerns as a couple before the negative effects catch up with you.
 These steps can transform a previously rocky relationship into one full of love and mutual understanding , and looking forward to bigger things.
-And every time you come across a troubled couple; you can confidently say “I was there, and I learnt how to get over a long term relationship breakup“.
+And every time you come across a troubled couple; you can confidently say “I was there, and I learnt the Magic of Making Up“.